Alfresco/docs-alfresco/content-services/latest/config/databases.md

 2. Execute `sudo su` to change to root.

-3. Install Content Services using one of the [options](https://docs.alfresco.com/6.2/concepts/master-deploy.html)(#LINK) provided.
+3. Install Content Services using one of the [options]({% link content-services/latest/install/containers/index.md %}) provided.

 4. Install the MySQL database connector.